colepacak/text-categorization/README.md

 ## Purpose
 I want to categorize news articles using machine learning.
 To do so, I'm going to:
-* tokenize the text using Spacy so that I can clean out the punctuation and stopwords and just have the lemmas (e.g. stems or root word)
+* tokenize the text using spaCy so that I can clean out the punctuation and stopwords and just have the lemmas (e.g. stems or root word)
 * compare the results from scikit-learn's MultinomialNB and LinearSVC when testing and training a model to categorize articles
+* also use spaCy's text categorizer.
+Not only do I want to give spaCy a shot in general, but it would be helpful to compare another library based on accuracy and ease of implementation.
 * look for ways to evaluate the models

 ## Process